dlisitsin/kaggle/README.md

-# kaggle_titanic
+# kaggle
-1st test competition on kaggle
+competitions on kaggle